Dialogue with a city, a monument, a landscape…

-How to live in the shared space of the city where more than 70 % of the world’s population will live in the future?
-Redrawing its fringe areas, playing with its flows, exploring its architectural and sensitive nature, questioning void and waste?
-By weaving the variety of speeds and scales, a dancer with his oblong and colored veil challenges the places, invents constructive gestures and images modified by movement, inviting dwellers and bodies to meet.
+How can we live singularly but connected in the shared space of cities where most of us live?
+Redrawing fringe areas, playing with flows, exploring the architectural and sensitive nature of the urban context, questioning void and waste?
+Weaving the variety of speeds and scales, a dancer with his monochrome veil, elongated as the tab of a color chart, reveals the plasticity of spaces, unfurling the Pantone like an ephemeral phantom, that fits in a suitcase.
+They challenge the activity of the street, invent constructive, eloquent gestures and images modified by movement, inviting inhabitants and bodies to meet.

-At the same time monumental and compact, elastic and colorful, elegant and battered, fragile but persistant… the artifact Street Pantone is a fabric of dance , made of lycra, 30 meters long and 3 m wide.
-Through a minimal ressources approach it carries symbols, necessities of human conditions (clothing, shelter, curtain, carpet, potential and value of water…), aesthetic references (classic drapes, flags, folds, Land art of Christo & Jeanne-Claude …) and architectural desires.
-As a nomadic and dynamic vector, both link and border, it challenges the artifice, metamorphosing reality and landscape, becoming a paintbrush, a spectrum, an actor, or the leitmotiv of a comic strip , turning itself permeable to situations, travels, invents scores, des rhythms and states of the day.
+At the same time monumental and compact, elastic, colorful, elegant and adventurous, fragile but persistent… Street Pantone artifact, made of lycra, 30 meters long and 3 m wide is a fabric of dance, such as some sports costumes.
+Through a minimal ressources approach it carries symbols of human necessities (clothing, shelter, curtain, thread, carpet, cape…), aesthetic references (classic drapes, flags, folds, Land art of Christo & Jeanne-Claude, Loïe Fuller…) and architectural desires.
+As a nomadic and dynamic vector, both link and border, it challenges the artifice, metamorphosing reality and landscape, becoming a paintbrush, a spectrum, an actor, or the leitmotiv of a comic strip.
+They both turn permeable to situations, travel, invent scores, rhythms and states of the day.

-With Street Pantone, each installation opens a singular time and space for a choreographic performance where the physically and musically (voice / singing) committed body takes advantage of the site by drawing dynamics and evoking multiple symbolics.
+With Street Pantone, each installation opens a singular time and space for a choreographic performance where the physically and musically (lyrical voice / singing) committed body takes advantage of the site drawing dynamics and evoking multiple symbolics.